zahrafarhadiumd/INST326-Example/README.md

 # INST326-Example

-a demonstration for using github desktop
+Here is a depository for demonistrating github desktop